lmammino/loige.co/astro/src/content/posts/2017-12-16_from-bare-metal-to-serverless/index.md

 tags:
   - serverless
   - aws
+description: This article explores the history of cloud computing from bare metal servers to serverless, explaining key innovations like IaaS, PaaS, containers and FaaS along the way.
 ---

 Lately, I tried to understand why modern cloud computing brought us to the idea (and growing adoption) of "Serverless".